hoodsy/3ree-auth-example/README.md

 ##### OAuth
 OAuth keys for Google and Facebook do not come included in this project - simply add your keys to ```server/config/passport/keys.example.js``` and rename the file to ```keys.js``` to use OAuth.

-### TODO

-All the things!
-Including:

-- Tests
-- Password encryption
-- Server with: generators, promises
-- Finished/polished app functionality (edit/delete)
-- Webpack split into prod/dev
-- True HMR (affected by stateless components)

-...
-And many other things.